duglin/knregistry/README.md

 other intro demo I have [here](https://github.com/duglin/helloworld) to understand the basic outline of this yaml.

-In this particular KnService I wanted to point out a couple of key things.
+In this particular Knative Service I wanted to point out a couple of key things.
 First, `minScale` and `maxScale` are both set to `1`.
 This means that Knative will always have exactly one instance of the `docker.io/registry` image running.
 In a perfect world I would let this scale up and down based on the